softchris/softchris2.github.io/_posts/2016-03-13-angular2-routing-data.md

 # Angular 2 - routing + data

+this is an old article that will be updated in a couple of days.
+This is based on the RC, a lot has been changed, check back in a couple of days.

 This blogpost is based on you having read the first part [Angular 2 basics part I](http://softchris.github.io/angular/2016/03/06/angular2-basics)